mwadman/mwadman.github.io/_posts/2019-04-14-OpenStack-Lab-Deployment-Preparation.markdown

 # Conclusion

 In this post, we've completed the final preparation steps (a bit of an oxymoron, I know) required on our OpenStack hosts.

-In the next post, we'll go over the configuration of OpenStack-Ansible.

 ## References: